- Sexual Content

 Average chapter length: 2500

 Tags and content warnings are mainly to give me creative freedom later on.
 This is my first novel ever, and English isn’t my native language, so go easy on me chaps.
 Any feedback is more than welcome, of course.
+Also, this novel is only posted on Royalroad, Patreon, and my Amazon releases, so if you are reading it elsewhere, it's pirated and you suck if you keep reading.

 - Overall Score